Azathothas/Stars/README.md

 ## Python

+- [lanjelot/patator](https://github.com/lanjelot/patator) – Patator is a multi-purpose brute-forcer, with a modular design and a flexible usage.
 - [PatrikFehrenbach/practical-bug-bounty](https://github.com/PatrikFehrenbach/practical-bug-bounty) – A Django web application for curating Bug Bounty educational Videos
 - [Hipo/university-domains-list](https://github.com/Hipo/university-domains-list) – University Domains and Names Data List & API
 - [ksg97031/frida-gadget](https://github.com/ksg97031/frida-gadget) – frida-gadget is an automated tool for patching APKs to enable the use of Frida gadget by downloading the library and injecting code into the main activity.